versionone/VersionOne.Client.Requestor/Develop V1 Apps 101 - 01 - Intro and Roadmap.md

 If at any time, you feel like we're producing APIs and tools that are borrowing vendor lock-in moves from the late 1990s, then yell at us, for our own good.
 This is **not the late 1990s**.
-We all work in a web that is increasingly linked, with services and sites sharing data in ["Linked Data"] (http://www.ted.com/talks/tim_berners_lee_on_the_next_web.html) kinda way.
+We all work in a web that is increasingly linked, with services and sites sharing data in a ["Linked Data"] (http://www.ted.com/talks/tim_berners_lee_on_the_next_web.html) kinda way.

 ### 3. Achieve your own goals with ease